 Get a Debit Card With No Fees for International Withdrawals

-Having a debit card is a good idea when traveling abroad.
-This way, you can withdraw cash at an ATM for use at places that are cash-only or won't accept your credit card.
-But who wants to pay a fee to access their own money?
+Having a debit card along with your credit card is a good idea when traveling abroad.
+This way, you can withdraw cash at an ATM for places that are cash-only or won't accept your credit card.
+Who wants to pay a fee to access their own money?

 Most debit cards will charge you two kinds of international fees: ATM withdrawal fees & POS (“point of sale” foreign transaction) fees.
-The foreign ATM fee is a flat fee, usually anywhere from $2–$5 per withdrawal.
-The foreign transaction fee ranges from 1%–3% of the purchase, depending on the bank.
+The ATM fee is flat, usually anywhere from $2–$5 per withdrawal.
+The foreign transaction fee ranges from 1%–3% of the total withdrawal amount, depending on the bank.
 Many debit cards will charge you both of these fees for using an ATM in another country.
 Yuck!

 - Betterment: Betterment Checking members have their foreign transaction and ATM fees reimbursed.